School Profile

 About Potomac High School

 Potomac High School opened in January 1981, with only a freshman class.
-Today Potomac has between 1950 to 2000 students in grades 9-12 who reflect the diversity of the surrounding neighborhoods.
+Potomac's enrollment averages between 1,950 to 2,100 students in grades 9-12 who reflect the diversity of the surrounding neighborhoods.
 Potomac was named for its view of the Potomac River.

 Communities Served